HackaHealth-Geneva/HandTracking4Sohan/README.md

 <p align="center"><img src="Media/Mouse_HandTracker.gif" width="450" height="250"/><img src="Media/Grip3_handtracker.gif" width="150" height="250"/><p align="center">

 ## Contact
+This interface can be used for many applications and can be adapted for the use of everyone.
-For any questions,please contact HackaHealth on our website https://www.hackahealth.ch/
+If you want to contribute to this project, please contact HackaHealth on our website https://www.hackahealth.ch/